SebSemos/villager_steve_model/README.md

 All the base work has been made by them.
 I just changed the model and altered a few line of code here and there.
 Big thanks to them for letting me use it in these packs :)

-I'm a fabric user, I don't know if my pack work with forge mods, but it should.
+I'm a fabric user, I have now set a forge version of my packs.
+Chime stuff need to be deleted, and guard villagers models don't have the same name.
+I don't play with it, so less likely to find weird stuff in these packs.
+Download them from my github
+If you find any broken texture, please use EMF/ETF debug feature to tell me the number.

 Might also work with optifine has these mods aim to give a fabric/forge equivalent.
 If it's not, nothing will be done for that matter.